JungleDragon/ThreatAnalysis/Email/Phishing/QR Code/entertaingroovelifed[.]com[.]pl/README.md

 ![entertaingroovelifed_com_pl (CAPTCHA)](https://github.com/user-attachments/assets/2699f7f9-3444-4406-95a1-9661792d5a54)

 9) Target is brought to a fake Office 365 login page.
 > None of the other buttons on this page work if clicked.
+Also, the SharePoint logo and background are not shown when logging into a legitimate SharePoint site.

 ![entertaingroovelifed_com_pl (Login) 01](https://github.com/user-attachments/assets/77156d15-61be-4402-a66a-f9ea6e984933)